Microsoft PixelSense: Target market

 PixelSense is designed primarily for use by commercial customers to use in public settings.
 People interact with the product using direct touch interactions and by placing objects on the screen.
 Objects of a specific size and shape, or with tag patterns, can be uniquely identified to initiate a preprogrammed response by the computer.
 The device does not require the use of a traditional PC mouse or keyboard, and generally does not require training or foreknowledge to operate.
 Additionally, the system is designed to interact with several people at the same time so that content can be shared without the limitations of a single-user device.
 These combined characteristics place the Microsoft Surface platform in the category of so-called natural user interface (NUI), the apparent successor to the graphical user interface (GUI) systems popularized in the 1980s and 1990s.

-Microsoft states that sales of PixelSense are targeted toward the following industry verticals: retail, media and entertainment, healthcare, financial services, education, and government.
+Microsoft states that sales of PixelSense are targeted toward the following industry vertical markets: retail; media and entertainment; healthcare; financial services; education; and government.
 PixelSense is available for sale in over 40 countries, including United States, Canada, Austria, Belgium, Denmark, France, Germany, Ireland, Italy, Norway, Netherlands, Qatar, Saudi Arabia, Spain, Sweden, Switzerland, United Arab Emirates (UAE), United Kingdom (UK), Australia, Korea, India, Singapore, and Hong Kong.